-Instant Pot Mongolian Beef will satisfy the urge for takeout without having to order out!
+Instant Pot Mongolian Beef will satisfy any takeout craving without having to wait for delivery!

 Another reason I love this recipe so much, is that it reminds me of Instant Pot Bulgogi (Korean BBQ Beef), which is to die for!